CodeFreezr/awesome-graphviz/README.md

 # Awesome GraphViz [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Graph Visualisation stuff.
+A curated list of GraphViz stuff.

 ![GraphViz](GraphvizLogo.png)

 These are some representative internal and external resources.

 The list includes tools that complement Graphviz, such as graph generators, postprocessors and interactive viewers.
+Additional the most important internal resource will be linked.
 It also includes higher level systems and web sites that rely on Graphviz as a visualization service.
 You can also find Graphviz-related projects in <a href="http://code.google.com/hosting/search?q=graphviz" target="_blank">Google Code</a>.

 See contribution.md (tbd) how to add additional resource via pull requests.